446

 The power chord had some dangerous damaged spots in the isolation, fortunately I saw them before I touched them (we have 230V of mains power here!).
 The unit contains about 6 paper capacitors, which measured 150% of their nominal value and up, so I replaced them.

 Two modifications allow me to work more precisely with this LSG-10 than is possible with most.
-I installed a digital frequency readout, an eight digit unit that measures with a resolution of 10Hz.
+I installed a digital frequency readout, an eight digit Cymometer that measures with a resolution of 10Hz.
 This is a great improvement over the standard precision of one to several kiloHertz.
+(The Cymometer allows measurement with 1Hz precision, but the 1sec refresh time makes it unpleasant to use.)
 The display is invisible from the outside when the set is switched off, because it is placed behind the paper dial.
 Only when switched on, the digits light up and shine through the dial.
-They are a little bit hard to read and very hard to pfotograph.
+They are a little bit hard to read and very hard to photograph.
 To also control the frequency more precisely, I added a small trimming capacitance to the tuning tank.
 The smal capacitor allows to "zero beat" Radio Paradise, after which the frequency can be read from the display.

 Part of Gerard's Radio Corner.